HenokBerhanu/flexcn/docs/Getting_started.md

 $ ./build_flexcn --install-deps --force

 ## set up the target you would like to build: '5g_smf', '5g_amf' or '5g_smf,5g_amf'
+## '5g_smf' means you would like to use only SMF.
+## '5g_amf' means you would like to use only AMF.
+## '5g_smf,5g_amf' means you would like to use both.
+## Note: This is only for building process, it does NOT mean FlexCN automatic connect to SMF/AMF for you.
+## You still need to trigger the subscription MANUALLY.
-$ export TARGET='5g_smf'
+$ export TARGET='5g_smf,5g_amf'
 $ echo $TARGET
 $ ./build_flexcn --clean --Verbose --build-type Release --jobs -t $TARGET

 ## now flexcn is installed on your host
-## open file flexcn_conf.sh and change the value according to your settings
+## open file ./build/scripts/flexcn_conf.sh and change the value according to your settings
 ## if you use oai-5g-fed to deploy the OAI's CN using docker and OAI's settings, you could keep
 ## this file as it is.
 However, if you have your own deployment, please change it accordingly.